Looking for QlikView competitors in 2026? Compare the 9 best QlikView alternatives including Astrato, Qlik Sense, Power BI, and Tableau for modern BI.

 Benny F. — Implementation Manager

 Consumption-based credit model — no published list prices.
-Vendr data shows average annual contract value approximately $134,000 across 84 Domo deals [VERIFY].
+Vendr data shows average annual contract value approximately $134,000 across 84 Domo deals.
 Minimum viable deployment ~$30,000/year.
 Mid-market deployments typically $80,000–$250,000; enterprise deployments $250,000–$600,000+.
 The gotcha: Magic ETL reportedly double-bills credits on both input and output transformations, and Domo does not allow hard credit caps — overages accumulate without warning and appear as end-of-quarter bills.

 Domo is best for enterprise QlikView organizations wanting to replace their entire BI stack (authoring, distribution, ETL, and mobile) with a single cloud platform — particularly those with significant SaaS data sources that QlikView's traditional enterprise-database connectors do not handle well.